Isabella Stewart Gardner Museum theft: Background

 The Isabella Stewart Gardner Museum was constructed under the guidance of art collector Isabella Stewart Gardner (1840–1924) to house her personal art collection.
 The museum opened to the public in 1903, and Gardner continued to expand the collection and arrange it until she died in 1924.
-She left the museum with a $3.6 million endowment, and her will stipulated that the arrangement of the artwork should not be altered and no items were to be sold or bought into the collection.
+She left the museum with a $3.6 million endowment (equivalent to about $ million today), and her will stipulated that the arrangement of the artwork should not be altered and that no items were to be sold from or purchased into the collection.

 By the 1980s, the museum was running low on funds.
-This financial strain left the museum in poor condition; it lacked a climate control system and an insurance policy, and was in need of basic building maintenance.
+This financial strain left the museum in poor condition; it lacked a climate control system and an insurance policy and was in need of basic building maintenance.
 After the FBI uncovered a plot by Boston criminals to rob the museum in 1982, the museum allocated funds to improve security.
-Among these improvements were sixty infrared motion detectors and a closed-circuit television system consisting of four cameras placed around the building's perimeter.
-There were no cameras installed within as the board of trustees thought installing such equipment in the historical building would be too expensive.
-More security guards were hired as well.
-Despite these security improvements, the only way police could be summoned to the museum was with a button at the security desk.
-Other museums at the time had fail-safe systems which required night watchmen to make hourly phone calls to the police to indicate all was well.
+Among these improvements were 60 infrared motion detectors and a closed-circuit television system consisting of four cameras placed around the building's perimeter.
+No cameras had been installed inside the museum, as its board of trustees considered the cost prohibitive, but additional security guards were hired.
+Despite these security improvements, the only manner in which guards could summon police to the museum was by pressing a button at the security desk.
+Other area museums had fail-safe systems that required night watchmen to place hourly phone calls with the police to indicate that conditions were normal.

-An independent security consultant reviewed the museum's operations in 1988 and determined they were on par with most other museums, but recommended improvements.
+An independent consultant reviewed the museum's security operations in 1988 and determined that they were on par with most other museums but recommended improvements.
 The security director at the Museum of Fine Arts in Boston also suggested security upgrades to the museum.
-Because of the museum's financial strain and Isabella Stewart Gardner's wishes against any major renovations, the board of trustees did not approve these security enhancements.
-The board also denied a request from the security director for higher guard salaries in a bid to attract more qualified applicants for the job.
-The current guards were paid slightly above minimum wage.
-The security flaws of the museum were an open secret among the guards.
+Because of the museum's financial strain and Gardner's directive forbidding major renovations, the board of trustees did not approve these security enhancements.
+The board also denied a request from the security director for higher guard salaries in a bid to attract more qualified applicants.
+The museum's guards were paid slightly higher than minimum wage, and the museum's security flaws were an open secret among the guards.